 In the greenhouse

-Pot up any Begonia, Gloxinia and Achimenes (see A. 'Show Off', left) that you started off earlier in the spring and are now large enough to re-pot.
+Pot up any Begonia, Gloxinia and Achimenes (see A. ‘Show Off’, pictured) that you started into growth earlier in the spring and are now large enough to pot on.

 Don’t forget to prick out seedlings before they get too crowded, and then to pot them on as individual plants as soon as they are large enough.

 Make sure you give greenhouse plants more space as they put on new growth.
-This will help to prevent disease, and to contain early pest infestations.
+This will help to prevent disease and reduce pests.

-Check if plants need watering at least every few days and seedlings will need daily attention.
+Check if plants need watering at least every few days.
+Seedlings will need daily monitoring.

 Temperature

-Apply a light covering of shade paint on greenhouse panes, if weather turns warm, to prevent plants becoming scorched by bright sunshine.
-Alternatively, a sheet of newspaper, or some shade netting from the garden centre, work fine as temporary shading for seedlings and young plants.
+Apply a thin covering of shade paint on greenhouse panes if weather turns warm, to prevent plants becoming scorched by bright sunshine.
+Alternatively, a single sheet of newspaper held on canes above the seedlings works fine as temporary shading for seedlings and young plants.

 Remember that temperatures can still drop at night.
-Seedlings in particular object to wide temperature fluctuations and a heated propagator, or fleece cover, could be a cost effective answer if your greenhouse is mostly full of hardy mature plants.
+Seedlings in particular suffer from wide temperature fluctuations, and a heated propagator or heat mat, or covering with re-used or biodegradable fleece, could be a cost-effective answer if your greenhouse is mostly full of hardy mature plants.

 Humidity

-If the weather is warm and sunny, you may need to start damping down the floor of the greenhouse in the morning, splashing water over it will increase humidity levels in the whole glasshouse.
-This will help reduce problems with red spider mite which like a dry environment.
+If the weather is warm and sunny, you may need to start damping down the floor of the greenhouse in the morning – splashing water over it will increase humidity levels in the whole glasshouse.
+This will help reduce problems with red spider mite, which likes a dry environment.

 Ventilation